Look at the Sky: Critical reception

 Josh Crowe described the song as "the standout cut from the album."
 Ben Devlin, in a 4 out of 5 star review of Nurture for musicOMH, wrote that "The melodies are effortless ear-candy, while the vocals exude a stoic optimism."
 Also in a 4 star review, Ben Jolley, writing for NME, described "Look at the Sky" and "Something Comforting" as "two of the most uplifting yet tear-jerking songs you're likely to hear this year."

-Accolades
+Year-end lists

 "Look at the Sky" was ranked at seventy-second place on Billboard's list of the best 2021 songs, seventeenth on The Fader's list, and fifth on Our Culture Mag's list.